davidoram/kratos-selfservice-ui-go/blog-post/Blog-post.md

 Once you understand the general flow of the Kratos interactions, the integration work is relatively straightforward.
 Before starting its worth taking some time to look at all the [configuaration options](https://www.ory.sh/kratos/docs/reference/configuration) that Kratos provides.

+There is *much* more to Kratos that covered in the blog post, I encourage you to look through the [Kratos docs](https://www.ory.sh/kratos/docs/), if you want to learn more.

 The application experiments with a few interesting features that you might use in a production quality app:

 - The app is written in [Go](https://golang.org/) version 1.16